carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   2. scale-in e.g. download logs, take snapshot before termination
 - Use Case: A company hosts a multiplayer game on AWS.
 The application uses Amazon EC2 instances in a single Availability Zone and users connect over Layer 4.
 How to make the architecture highly available and also more cost-effective.
   - Enable ASG to add and remove instances **across multiple availability zones**.
 This architecture will also be cost-effective as the Auto Scaling group will ensure the right number of instances are running based on demand.
-  - Uses ALB or NLB to distribute the traffic to the instances.
+  - Uses NLB (layer 4) to distribute the traffic to the instances.

 #### Scaling options